keyboard_arrow_up

 Shear Spinning

-The second main type of flow forming, produces cone shaped or contoured shaped metal products by a flat blank that is sheared by rollers over a rotating mandrel.
-The diameter of the blank does not change, but the material thickness decreases depending on the angle of the mandrel.
-No material is lost in this process.
+Shear spinning, a main type of flow forming, creates cone-shaped or contoured metal parts by using rollers to shear a flat blank over a rotating mandrel.
+The blank's diameter remains the same, but the wall thickness is reduced based on the mandrel angle.
+No material is lost during this process.

 Hydroforming as an Alternative